Sergo102/project2/README.md

 Click "Sigh up" input for push notifications that checks validity of your email by using "alert" to tell you

+(You have to fix bug with transfering user to another page) "Just a reminder"

 A bit of documentation

 notes.md -> Functional Notes and Requirements